ScottSanford/leaderboard-lurker/README.md

 2. Read & Process Streamer
 3. Business Core Logic (Services)
 ## Command Line Parser
-`src/index.ts` > `index()`
+`src/index.ts` > `index`
-This is the entry point into the CLI app.
+This is the entry point into the CLI application.
 Inside the function, it starts by checking whether the standard input (stdin) and standard output (stdout) are terminal interface (TTY) or not.
 For example, if the user types in the following commands:
 ```
 cat path/to/sample-input.txt | leaderboardlurker
 // or
 leaderboardlurker < <sample-text-file.txt>
 ```
-If either one of them is not a TTY, it supplies the `readAndProcessStream` function with the `process.stdin` as its first argument.
+If either one of them is not a TTY, it supplies the `readAndProcessStream` function with the `process.stdin` as the way to identify the input file to read and parse.
-Otherwise, the function performs an error check to see if the user left out arguments.
+Otherwise, the function performs an error check to see if the user supplied an input file location as one of the terminal arguments.
 If the user forgot to supply a file argument, the program will log two messages to the console and return.
 For example, if the user types:
 ```
 leaderboardlurker
 ```